-How are parents continuing kids' education during coronavirus?
+How are parents continuing kids’ education during the coronavirus?

 Because of the sudden closure of schools and colleges, parents who are still working (even from home 🙋♀️) have been left scrambling to find childminders to watch their young children.

-That is kind of difficult because people are careful not to spread the coronavirus and in countries where there’s a total lockdown, people are not allowed to leave their house.
+That is kind of difficult because people are careful not to spread the coronavirus and in countries where there’s a total lockdown, people are not allowed to leave their houses.

 You definitely want to keep young kids busy during this time – and not only with Netflix and games 😉